 dbstack to view the Function Call Stack.

-While your code is paused at a breakpoint, you can view or change the values of variables, or modify the code.
+While your code is paused, you can view or change the values of variables, or you can modify the code.

 View the value of a variable while debugging to see whether a line of code has produced the expected result or not.
 To do this, position your mouse pointer to the left of the variable.
-The variable's current value appears in a data tip.
+The current value of the variable appears in a data tip.